-= 1.00 619 = Waste Heat Factor for Energy to account for cooling and heating impacts from efficient lighting. = Varies by utility, building type, and HVAC equipment type.
-If HVAC type is known, see table "Waste Heat Factors for C&I

-Lighting - Known HVAC Types" in Appendix D. If HVAC type is unknown or the space is unconditioned, assume WHFe = WHFd =
+= 0.28 759 ISR = In Service Rate or percentage of units rebated that get installed = 1.00 760 WHFe Waste Heat Factor for Energy to account for cooling and heating impacts from efficient lighting.
+Varies by utility, building type, and HVAC equipment type.
+If HVAC type is known, see table "Waste Heat Factors for C&I Lighting - Known HVAC Types" in Appendix E. If HVAC type is unknown or the space is unconditioned, assume WHFe = WHFd = 1.0.